amadeamargo/team-profile-generator/README.md

 # team-profile-generator

-The team profile generator is a quick and easy way to compile your team's data in a clean and concise manner.
+The team profile generator is a quick and easy way to compile your team's information in a clean and concise manner.

 Run "node index.js" in the command line to start the application.
 The user will then be prompted to input details about the team manager, including the manager's name, ID, email, and office number.
 Once this is completed, the user will have the option to add another employee (either an intern or an engineer) to the team list or to be done with the employee list.